| CLI LAND CAPABILITY OF

 the high human population and good accessibility in the area, the ungulate

+harvest is at or near its maximum potential.
 Capability classification by T. W. Rock and K. R. Scheelhaase,

 Fisheries and Wildlife Branch, Saskatchewan Department of Natural